Lisa R. Pruitt

 Publications

-Legal Deserts, Spatial Inequality and Criminal Legal Systems: A Case Study from Rural Washington, Yale Law Journal Forum (forthcoming 2024) (with Jennifer Sherman and Jennifer Schwartz) (invited for a special issue “The Siren Song of Procedure”).
+Legal Deserts and Spatial Injustice: A Study of Criminal Legal Systems in Rural Washington, 134 Yale Law Journal Forum (forthcoming 2025) (with Jennifer Sherman and Jennifer Schwartz) (invited for a special issue “The Siren Song of Procedure”).

 Rural Bashing, 57 University of Richmond Law Review 963 (2023) (with Kaceylee Klein) (invited for symposium “Overlooked America: Addressing Legal Issues Facing Rural United States”).